kthfre/elektro-chat/README.md

 Go through the installation process any way you like.
 Here the current directory was used, and answered no to training models as that will be done at a later stage.

-Using the corresponding files from the git repository, replace (or create) the following files:
+From the `rasa_elektro` directory of the git repository, replace (or create) the following files:

 ```
+callback_server.py
 config.yml
 credentials.yml
 domain.yml